johsteffens/beth/README.md

 <a name = "plant"></a>
 ### Plant
 Beth-Plant is a dedicated (mostly declarative) meta language intended to reduce boilerplate coding.
 It allows expressing key aspects of reflections and perspectives in a well-readable, compact and simple style.
-The plant-compiler converts plant-code into c-code.
+It uses a simple hierarchical namespace scheme.
+Plant-code can also wrap snippets of c-code in which namespaces can be used.
+The plant-compiler converts plant-code and c-code snippets into pure c-code.

 Plant-code is embedded in c-code as non-parseable section, initiated by macro `PLANT_GROUP( <group-name>, <trait-name> )`.
 Source files containing plant-code are registered to the plant-compiler.